Envelope Pillow Cover

 Then we cut them to the right lengths: 13″, 8-1/2″, 9-1/2″

 With our shorter pieces, these will be for the back of our pillows, and we want to make sure that we have nice finished edges.
 So on one end, turn your fabric at 1/2″ and press, then another 1/2″, press and stitch.
 Do this on one end of each of your shorter pieces.
 NOTE – make sure it's the right ends.
-Line up your pillow with your wrong sides out and make sure you are doing this on your two parts that overlap, not the part on the outside edge.
+Line up your pillow with your wrong side out and make sure you are doing this on your two parts that overlap, not the part on the outside edge.
+This will create your envelope flap.

 Right Sides Together

-With your right sides together, pin and stitch all the way around.
+With your right side of the fabric facing each other, pin and stitch all the way around.
+You can use your regular presser foot for this.

 Turn it right side out, press your edges, and grab your pillow insert to fill your fabulous cover.